lassoan/SlicerMONAIAuto3DSeg/README.md

 Solution:
 - Make sure that the the CUDA vesion installed on the system [is one of those listed on pytorch website as "Compute platform" for your system](https://pytorch.org/get-started/locally/).
 You can download CUDA from [here](https://developer.nvidia.com/cuda-downloads).
 - Go to `PyTorch Util` module, click `Uninstall PyTorch`.
-An error may be reported at the end of this step, as some PyTorch files are in use.
+- An error may be reported at the end of this step, as some PyTorch files are in use.
 Click `Restart the application` button to unload all PyTorch files.
 - Go to `PyTorch Util` module, select the `Computation backend` that matches the system CUDA version, and click `Install PyTorch`.
 The CUDA computational backend name has the format `cuNNN`, where _NNN_ corresponds to the CUDA major+minor version.
 For example, CUDA 11.7 backend name is `cu117`.

 ### Segmentation is inaccurate

-Currently, all models are experimental.
 If significant segmentation inaccuracy is observed then you can [submit an issue](https://github.com/lassoan/SlicerMONAIAuto3DSeg/issues) to discuss it.

 ### Fail to download model files

 Model files are hosted on github.com and downloaded automatically when segmenting the first time.
 Institutional firewall or proxy servers may prevent interfere with this.
 Potential solutions:
 - talk to IT administrators or use a VPN to access the server
-- download the files manually from https://github.com/lassoan/SlicerMONAIAuto3DSeg/releases/download/Models/ and unzip it in the `.MONAIAuto3DSeg/models` folder in the user's profile (for example in `c:\Users\(yourusername)\.MONAIAuto3DSeg\models\whole-body-3mm-v2.0.0`)
+- download the model file manually from https://github.com/lassoan/SlicerMONAIAuto3DSeg/releases/download/Models/ and unzip it in the `.MONAIAuto3DSeg/models` folder in the user's profile (for example in `c:\Users\(yourusername)\.MONAIAuto3DSeg\models\whole-body-3mm-v2.0.0`)

 ## Developers